 The cats in Windy Tales seem to have a natural talent for manipulating wind.

-Cats in the Lyrical Nanoha verse are one of the two animals we've seen used as familiars, and is typically more magically oriented than the more physical oriented wolf familiars.
+Cats in the Lyrical Nanoha verse are one of the two animals we've seen used as familiars, and are typically more magically oriented than the more physical oriented wolf familiars.
 In fact, all of the known cat familiars in the franchise have served as magic tutors, with Rynith teaching Fate, and the Lieze twins teaching Chrono.

 Kirara of InuYasha is a "nekomata", a cat that has lived for a very long time and has developed a split tail and magic powers.
 In Kirara's case, she can grow to a giant size (large and strong enough to easily carry three full-grown people), fly, and is often Wreathed in Flames in that form.
 She is also notably more intelligent than your average animal, though not quite sapient.